Removal of Tribal Nations to Oklahoma

 The Kiowa, Comanche, and Wichita and Affiliated Bands lands are opened for settlement by lottery.

 The Osage take allotments in severalty.
-The Osage are the only tribe that retained mineral rights after allotment, from which members continue to benefit.
+The Osage are the only nation that retained mineral rights after allotment, from which members continue to benefit.

 The Dawes Commission Final Rolls for the Five Tribes is closed.